- unsafe.Pointer

 useResource(r)

-// and GC may free it sooner
+// and the GC may free it earlier

 }